PierfrancescoSoffritti/android-youtube-player/README.md

 Once you're sure the user's GooglePlayServices is all right, you can create the `ChromecastYouTubePlayerContext`.
 The access point to the *chromecast-sender* library.

-*(For Java users: `PlayServicesUtils.checkGooglePlayServicesAvailability` expects a Kotlin function, therefore your Java function will have to return a `Unit` object.
+*(For Java users: `PlayServicesUtils.checkGooglePlayServicesAvailability` expects a Kotlin function for last argument, therefore your Java function will have to return a `Unit` object.
 This is the same as returning `void`.
-This ugly syntax will be fixed when Kotlin will have a better way to map its functions to Java)*
+This syntax will be fixed when Kotlin will have a better way to map its functions to Java)*

 ```java
 private Unit initChromecast() {